nicugnm/nicugnm/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Java with Spring, Spring Boot, Docker, Kubernetes, C/C++, Python, PHP a little.
+- 🔭 I’m currently working with Java with Spring, Spring Boot, Docker, Kubernetes, C/C++, Python, Kotlin a little.
 - 🌱 I’m currently learning HTML & CSS, Javascript, Typescript and Angular.
 - 💬 Ask me about Programming and Math.
 - 📫 How to reach me: https://www.linkedin.com/in/nicugnm/